 Throughout the construction phase, 560 students occupied the middle school with minimal disruption to their learning environment.
 Implementation of an extensive safety plan ensured student, staff, and contractor safety throughout the project.
 This approach required collaboration and constant communication between the district, Wenck, DLR Group, and the contractors.
 Weekly meetings coordinated by Wenck were attended by all project stakeholders to address questions, concerns, and ideas about how to keep the project a success – on schedule and within budget.

 Obligation to Education

 Wenck takes pride and responsibility whenever working in the education market.
 Our ability to provide rich learning environments that allow students to be critical and creative, logical and full of wonder – is the engine behind our efforts.
-Who knows, a few students attending the schools we manage might even join our Wenck team someday.
+Who knows, a few students attending the schools we build might even join the Wenck team someday.